HistoryAtState/frus/README.md

 is releasing the source files for the online edition of the *Foreign Relations* series.
 These source files are encoded in XML.
 The text is identical to that found on the Office of the Historian website.

-The present release contains a representative set of volumes from the 1969-76 subseries — volumes I through X.
+The present release contains a representative set of volumes from the 1969-76 subseries.
 The repository's location and organization should be considered experimental as we evaluate the feasibility of GitHub as a platform for publishing this data.
 Updates will be posted here.